 However, the historical marvel of Bahrain evokes my interest more.
-For me, witnessing the age-old buildings, architectural grandeurs, creates a sensation of thrill and awe.
-So, the archaeological site of Qal’at al-Bahrain (UNESCO World Heritage Centre), Bahrain National Museum, Arad Fort, Barbar Temple, Beit Al Quran- are a must visit.
+For me, witnessing the age-old buildings, architectural grandeur, creates a sensation of thrill and awe.
+So, the archaeological site of Qal’at al-Bahrain (UNESCO World Heritage Centre), Bahrain National Museum, Arad Fort, Barbar Temple, Beit Al Quran- are a must-visit.
 The Al Areen Wildlife Park & Reserve is there to my son’s delight who has a penchant for wildlife.
 The pictures we have seen on the internet are really enchanting.
-The park has a diverse wildlife to offer.
+The park has diverse wildlife to offer.

 Air India, Etihad, Gulf Air and Qatar Airways conduct flights to Bahrain.